rtsao/csjs/README.md

 ## Native

 CSJS runs in ES6 environments without compilation or build steps (including Node 4+, Latest stable Chrome/Firefox).

+Writing CSJS is just like writing vanilla CSS with two exceptions:

+1. You may use JS in your CSS (just like any other ES6 template string!)
+2. CSJS introduces an optional `extends` keyword into your CSS which allows for extremely convenient class composition.

 ## Framework-agnostic